Industrial/Organizational Psychology (IO)

 IO 6363.
 Advanced Topics in Industrial/Organizational Psychology.
 3 Semester Hours.

-The purpose of this seminar is to cover special topics in psychology, utilizing faculty and community professionals (possessing appropriate certification and degrees).
+This seminar covers special topics in psychology, utilizing faculty and community professionals (possessing appropriate certification and degrees).
 (When different topics are treated, PS 6363 may be repeated for additional credit upon approval of the graduate program director.).

 IO 6366.
 Personnel Psychology and Talent Management.
 3 Semester Hours.

-The application of psychological theory and practices to human resources activities in organizations.
+The application of psychological theory and legal precedents to human resources practices in organizations.
 Special emphasis is placed on job analysis and design, employee selection and placement, training and development, and performance management and appraisal.
-Legal and ethical considerations are underscored.
+Legal and ethical considerations along with the reliability and validity of measures are underscored.
 Students will gain a working knowledge of the psychological principles in effective organizations.

 IO 6367.
 Group Dynamics in Organizations.
 3 Semester Hours.